cniblock/Cliffhanger/README.md

 ### Future Features

-Allow the play to select the difficulty of the game.
+Allow the player to select the difficulty of the game.
 With this suggestion:
 - 6 attempt - Hard
 - 8 attempts - Medium (current format)